Extract All or Some Images from PowerPoint Files

 Below is the context menu with Save As Picture (the menu is slightly different depending on your version of PowerPoint):

-Extracting all images by changing the file extension
+Extracting all images by changing the file format to zip

 If you want to extract all images, the following trick works with any Microsoft PowerPoint file using XML (Extensible Markup Language) format.
 XML files are stored as a package and can therefore be unzipped.
 They also end with an "x" such as .pptx.